AsaTyr2018/DockerControllCenter/README.md

 1. Open the dashboard and use **Add App** to capture app metadata; entries persist in browser storage and populate the marketplace dialog instantly.
 2. Launch saved templates with the green **Deploy** action, edit them via the blue **E**, or remove them with the red **X**.
 Deployed templates now populate the fleet table to simulate an install until the backend arrives.
 3. Once the API is available, submitting the form will trigger repository cloning into `/opt/dockerstore/<appname>` and Compose generation.
 4. Monitor build progress and container readiness directly in the dashboard.
-Use the Start/Stop toggle, Reinstall, and Deinstall actions in the fleet table to simulate lifecycle operations while status lamps track progress (green = reachable).
+Lifecycle controls (Start, Stop, Restart, Reinstall, Deinstall) now invoke the backend `AppLifecycleManager`, which shells out to Docker to operate on each app's Compose stack while status lamps track progress (green = reachable).
 5. Promote successful installs into the marketplace dialog for future reuse.

 ### Programmatic API